-Objective | Through various approaches, our region will: Improve access to opportunity.
+Regional Objective 13: Improve access to opportunity.

 The region will reduce critical health, education, income and opportunity disparities in neighborhoods and communities.
 The region will capitalize on community, local regional and state amenities by promoting reliable transportation connections to key destinations.
 Local and regional initiatives will continue to leverage investments in transit by concentrating new housing and employment in centers accessible by transit.